kubernetes/ingress-nginx/controllers/nginx/configuration.md

 To enable this feature use the annotation `ingress.kubernetes.io/from-to-www-redirect: "true"`

 **Important:**
-If at some point a new Ingress is created with a host equals to one of the options (like `domain.com`) the annotation will be ommited.
+If at some point a new Ingress is created with a host equal to one of the options (like `domain.com`) the annotation will be omitted.

 ### Whitelist source range